 - See Solvents section for the hazards of solvents.
 1,1,1- trichloroethane found in some soft grounds is moderately toxic by inhalation under normal conditions but may cause fatalities at very high concentrations.

 - See Acids section for the hazards of acids.
 In particular nitric acid etching releases the respiratory irritant nitrogen dioxide which has poor odor warning properties.
-During the etching process, flammable hydrogen gas is also produced.
+Flammable hydrogen gas is produced during the etching process.

 - Mixing hydrochloric acid with potassium chlorate to make Dutch mordant produces highly toxic chlorine gas.
 Potassium chlorate is a key ingredient in many pyrotechnics, and is a potent oxidizing agent.
 It can react explosively with organic compounds, sulfur compounds, sulfuric acid or even dirt or clothing.
 On heating it can violently decompose to oxygen and potassium chloride.
 Storage and use are very dangerous and require special precautions especially when mixing.

-- Rosin dust (and asphaltum dust which is also sometimes used) is combustible.
+- Rosin dust and asphaltum dust (also sometimes used) are combustible.
 Sparks or static electricity have caused explosions in enclosed rosin and aquatint boxes.
 Rosin dust may also cause asthma and dermatitis in some individuals.

 - Inhalation of solvents and pigments can result from use of aerosol spray paints.